• Loading stock data...

 There will be plenty of theories about why 10–2 Notre Dame is taking its ball and going home rather than playing a bowl game.
 But the story could be more straightforward, college football and media industry sources tell Front Office Sports.
 The Fighting Irish are giving the old middle-fingered salute to the College Football Playoff selection committee, the ACC, and ESPN.

 “Notre Dame’s pride is hurt,” says one source.
-“This is the Irish saying ‘fuck you’ to the committee, the ACC and ESPN.”
+“This is the Irish saying ‘fuck you’ to the committee, the ACC, and ESPN.”

 You could argue Notre Dame is acting like a petulant child throwing a tantrum.
-Yes, the Irish can be insufferable with their gold helmets, Touchdown Jesus and Knute Rockne.
+Yes, the Irish can be insufferable with their gold helmets, Touchdown Jesus, and Knute Rockne.
 Yes, they could have avoided this year’s CFP snub by joining a conference rather than holding themselves aloof, then throwing a pity party for themselves.
-“It is Notre Dame’s fault,” said Paul Finebaum on ESPN’s Get Up Monday.
+“It is Notre Dame’s fault,” said Paul Finebaum on ESPN’s Get Up on Monday.
 “They think they’re better than everybody.”

 But if you follow the money, Notre Dame and Bevacqua’s decision makes sense.
 The Irish have their own TV deal worth an estimated $50 million a year with NBC Sports.
 And Bevacqua is a former chairman of NBC Sports, with no love lost for ESPN.